yantra-core/Mantra.js/ReadMe.md

 Let us help guide you on your game development journey, and we promise you will be saying Mantra every day.

+<a class="callToActionLink" href="https://yantra.gg/blog/build-games-with-mantra">Read More about Building Games with Mantra and Yantra</a>

+<a href="https://yantra.gg/docs/">Additional Documentation</a>

 ## Super Simple Offline First

 Mantra is designed to start a full-featured local game instance in seconds using a simple: